Veronica Rodrigues: Education and career

+She also assumed many leadership roles in her career — first at the Department of Biological Sciences (earlier the Molecular Biology Unit) at TIFR and later, she became the Chair of the Department of Biological Sciences in TIFR Mumbai.
+Veronica frequently worked with pupils who had no prior knowledge of experimental biology.
+These inexperienced interns under her guidance developed into mature, self-assured researchers who went out to join the global network of scientists who started their careers in the Rodrigues lab.
+Her contribution in fostering the importance of science among youth is not only limited to the city of Mumbai.
+Through her leadership and tutoring skills, she also ran a biennial course in neurobiology at the International Centre for Theoretical Physics in Trieste.
+This course made a significant impact on the next generation of people, especially from Africa.

 Personal

 When Veronica moved to India for work, she was not an Indian citizen.
 She applied for Indian citizenship but only got it with much effort and difficulty twenty years after having moved to the country.

 Causes

 She was passionate about gender equality in the world of sciences.
 In 1990, she wrote a letter to then Dean Dr R Vijayaraghavan against the usage of titles for women scientists including 'Smt', 'Kum', or 'Ms'.
 She emphasized that until usage of 'Shri' and 'Kum' for male scientists became a norm, usage of similar titles for women scientists was unnecessary and unacceptable.